 #6: Continuous customer engagement

-Drive Research is a market research company located in Syracuse, NY.
+Drive Research is a national market research company located in Syracuse, NY.
 Our team creates customized market research studies for a variety of industries and markets.
 We have conducted many brand tracking studies to help organizations stay competitive, grow brand awareness, and more.